Some fixed road safety cameras enforce red light offences only, while others detect both red light and speed.

 - inductive loops (a series of electrified wire loops generate a magnetic field that detects the metal of a vehicle as it passes over).

 The sensors are installed in individual lanes on roadways, allowing the system to differentiate between vehicles in different lanes.

 Some fixed road safety cameras send radar signals that bounce off the vehicle and back to the device or devices.

 Wet-film based camera technology is no longer used for the enforcement of red light offences.

-A select number of red light only camera locations that utilised this wet-film technology are in the process of being updated to more appropriate fixed digital technology.
+A select number of red light only camera locations that utilised this wet-film technology were updated to more appropriate fixed digital technology.

 For those wet-film sites that were previously enforcing for red light, weekly tests by trained officers while installing and removing the film magazines determined that camera test certificates were no longer required per the Road Safety (General) Regulations 2019.